Ibexguy/PoolTool/readme.md

+# PoolTool
-# Calculate amoutn of library for deep sequencing
+# Equlibrate libraries for deep sequencing
 The skripts in Pooling_Deepsequencing calculates flag statistics and from them the final ammount of library in ul to be added for eacht sample to the pool